 Laser Liposuction & Fat Grafting London

-The Fat Grafting is a procedure aims of removing excess fat and then transferring it to areas of the body that need augmentation or rejuvenation.
-The latest technologies offer options to gently harvests excess fat cells, which can then be used to restore or add volume to the face, hands, and buttocks.
+Fat Grafting using laser liposuction is a procedure aimed at removing excess fat and then transferring it to areas of the body that need augmentation or rejuvenation.
+The latest technologies offer options to gently harvest excess fat cells, which can then be used to restore or add volume to the face, hands, and buttocks.
+At Bader Medical Institute of London, we offer a variety of treatments using fat grafting.

 Excess fat can be harvested from a number of trouble areas, including the flanks, thighs, tummy, and hips.
 This reduces those areas in volume and reshapes and sculpts them in order to create more attractive body contours.